nupurkmr9/vision-aided-gan/README.md

 <img src="images/interp.gif" width="800px"/><br>

 ## Worst sample visualzation
 We randomly sample 5k images and sort them according to Mahalanobis distance using mean and variance of real samples calculated in inception feature space.
-Below visualization shows the bottom 30 images according to the distance for StyleGAN2-ADA and our model.
+Below visualization shows the bottom 30 images according to the distance for StyleGAN2-ADA (left) and our model (right).

 <details open><summary>AFHQ Dog</summary>
 <p>